-On-boarding new employees is a time consuming and costly endeavor so the interviewer wants to make sure that this role will be a long term fit for you.
-Be open with the interviewer about your dreams within this company, on a long-term basis.
-Share what promotions you hope to eventually receive and discuss what you hope to learn from being a part of their organization.
-The key to answering this question is to express to the interviewer that you plan to be employed with the company for many years to come.
+Onboarding new employees is a time consuming and costly endeavor, so the interviewer wants to make sure that this role will be a long-term fit for you.
+Be open to the interviewer about your dreams within this company, on a long-term basis.
+Share what promotions you hope to eventually receive and discuss what you wish to learn from being a part of their organization.
+The key to answering this question is to express to the interviewer that you plan to stay with the company for many years to come.

 "While visiting your company website I noticed that you have some leadership opportunities available in a variety of locations.
-I would love to work my way into a management or leadership role with your organization and would be willing to relocate in order to do so.
-I really like what your organization stands for and I hope to see a current fit, and future growth, here."
+I would love to work my way into a management or leadership role with your organization and would be willing to relocate to do so.
+I like what your organization stands for, and I hope to see a current fit, and future growth, here."

-"My long range objective is to be a director within your organization.
-I am constantly looking to improve myself professionally and personally and would welcome the opportunity to do that for your organization."
+"My long-range objective is to be a director within your organization.
+I am constantly looking to improve myself professionally and personally and would welcome the opportunity to do that within your organization."